spectral-compute/scale-docs/docs/manual/troubleshooting.md

 targets, rather than the `lib` directory of the SCALE installation directory.
 For example, `/opt/scale/targets/gfx1030/lib` rather than `/opt/scale/lib`.
-The `gfxany` target is suitable for using the nvrtc API, but it does not contain a compute capability map so will not report small compute capabilities.
+The `gfxany` target is suitable for using the nvrtc API, but it does not contain a compute capability map so it will not report small compute capabilities.

 As with being [unable to find the shared object](#cannot-find-shared-object) at all, this can be solved either by setting `LD_LIBRARY_PATH` or by setting the